Dimension and measure in pseudofinite H-structures: Measure and dimension

 \section{Measure and dimension}

 In this section, we will define notions of dimension and measure for $H$-structures coming from theories that are \emph{measurable} of $SU$-rank one.
-We recall Definition 5.1 in \cite{MS}, with a slight change of terminology.
+We first recall the definition of a measurable structure.
+The formulation here is slightly different (but equivalent) to Definition 5.1 in \cite{MS}.
+See the remark after the definition.